Planar Calibration

 GUI Workflow

-- 1Configure calibration images (format, count, subfolder)
+- 1Configure calibration images (location, format, number of views)

-- 5Review RMS reprojection error (target: < 0.5 px)
+- 6Review the RMS reprojection error (target: < 0.5 px) and the proof figures

 Outputs